dstrack/APEX_API_Tracer/README.md

+# Generate APEX_DEBUG Calls to Trace Parameter Values for whole packages

-# APEX_API_Tracer enables the tracing of calls to package procedures or functions into the APEX Debug Log without manual programming.
+APEX_API_Tracer enables the tracing of calls to package procedures or functions into the APEX Debug Log without manual programming.

 This program can generate a package for tracing automatically when the following conditions apply: